 Home made microscope 2.
 Build a microscope!
 8 X 21, or 10 x 25 binoculars are readily available and really cheap, but do contain nice optics!

 Do check them out before buying: it should have a nice field of view, and a clear image.
 Quality can vary widely within a batch .
 Take the cord out, it is fastened by special screws.
 Underneath is another screw, unscrew it.
+The small telescope (monocular) can now be carefully taken from the connecting/ focusing bridge, 2 small steel balls will come out as well.
+For this project, it is sufficient to just use one of the monoculars.
 Microscopy-UK home page.
 A "Good Enough" Stage Micrometer.
 DIYbio.
 DIYbio.
 DIYbio was founded by Mackenzie Cowell and Jason Bobe.
 DIYbio is a network of individuals from around the globe that aims to help make biology a worthwhile pursuit for citizen scientists, biohackers, amateur biologists, and do-it-yourself biological engineers who value openness and safety.
 Participants call themselves ‘biohackers’, not hackers in the sense of infiltrating protected places and stealing information, but hackers in the original sense of taking things apart and putting them back together in a new, better way.
 These biohackers often pursue these interests outside of their jobs, companies or institutional labs.

 History In April 2009, the first conference with a DIYbio focus was held; CodeCon, produced by Len Sassaman and Bram Cohen, replaced 1/3 of its normal program with a special BioHack!
-A weekend of biohacking at FutureLabCamp.
+Relation to other open source groups DIYbio members value open-source, meaning designs and projects are usually under copyleft licenses.
+Controversy A weekend of biohacking at FutureLabCamp.
 Nidhi Subbaraman, contributor Biologists, architects, artists and engineers gathered in a former bank in Brooklyn this weekend for New York City's first FutureLabCamp "biohackathon" - a hacking camp focused on biological design and gadgetry.